Canadian postal abbreviations for provinces and territories: Choice of letters

-Avoidance of naming overlaps with US
+Avoidance of naming overlaps with U.S.

 These abbreviations are fully compatible with the equivalent two-letter codes used for states and territorial areas of the United States, because no abbreviations overlap.
 The policy of not overlapping adjacent-country abbreviations, which helps the postal processing system avoid dealing with naming collisions, precludes use of NV for Nunavut (compare NV for Nevada) and TN for Terre-Neuve/Terra Nova/Newfoundland (compare TN for Tennessee).
 Manitoba's abbreviation, MB, is due to U.S. states already having abbreviations in all of the letters of the province's name besides "B".
 This policy later became a formal agreement between Canada Post and the USPS.
 The USPS changed the abbreviation for the U.S. state of Nebraska from NB to NE in November 1969 to avoid a conflict with New Brunswick.

-The Canadian policy of adopting provincial abbreviations that did not overlap with the state abbreviations of adjacent countries differed from the situation in Mexico, where two-letter combinations for Mexican states were chosen by various competing commercial organizations (in the absence of any official Correos de México list) regardless of whether that combination was already in use in the United States or Canada, e.g., CO (Coahuila/Colorado), MI (Michoacán/Michigan), MO (Morelos/Missouri), NL (Nuevo León/Newfoundland and Labrador), BC (Baja California/British Columbia).
+The Canadian policy of adopting provincial abbreviations that did not overlap with the state abbreviations of adjacent countries differed from the situation in Mexico, where two-letter combinations for Mexican states were chosen by various competing commercial organizations (in the absence of any official Correos de México list) regardless of whether that combination was already in use in the United States or Canada, e.g., CO (Coahuila/Colorado), ME (Mexico/Maine), MI (Michoacán/Michigan), MO (Morelos/Missouri), NL (Nuevo León/Newfoundland and Labrador), and BC (Baja California/British Columbia).

 ISO 3166-2, an international standard, offers an alternative with globally unique administrative division identifiers, whose division elements are all between one and three letters long.
 This is very useful for software and web development, although it may be moot for established postal systems.
 Its codes for Canada, the U.S., and Mexico are listed at ISO 3166-2:CA, ISO 3166-2:US, and ISO 3166-2:MX, respectively.

 Changes over time

-Newfoundland and Labrador's postal abbreviation was changed from NF to NL on 21 October 2002, to reflect the provincial name change from "Newfoundland" to "Newfoundland and Labrador" on 6 December 2001.

 In 1991, the code for Quebec was changed from PQ to QC.

 Nunavut's code became effective on 13 December 2000; before this date, but after Nunavut's creation on 1 April 1999, the abbreviation "NT" was used for Nunavut as well as the Northwest Territories.
 Canadian postal codes begin with "X" for both NT and NU, the only two territorial or provincial jurisdictions to share the same initial postal code letter.
 However, the new code NU was chosen to stem possible confusion and to reflect the new territory's creation.

+On 21 October 2002, Newfoundland and Labrador's postal abbreviation was changed from NF to NL.
+This reflected the provincial name change from "Newfoundland" to "Newfoundland and Labrador" on 6 December 2001.